-Minimum Position - When in the occupied mode, the active set point will be equal to a local minimum OA set point.
-The OA damper set point can then be further adjusted between the minimum OA and maximum OA settings with sequences such as DCV CO2, building pressure and economizer.
+Minimum Position - When in the occupied mode, the Active set point will be equal to a local minimum OA set point, which may be constant or reset by fan speed if equipped with a modulating supply fan.
+The OA damper set point can then be further adjusted between the minimum OA and maximum OA settings with sequences such as DCV CO2, Building Pressure and Economizer.

 Maximum Position - Each sequence that can adjust the OA damper set point contains a maximum position to prevent excess OA.
-The active set point will be determined based on the greatest demand of the configured sequences.
+The Active set point will be determined based on the greatest demand of the configured sequences.
 For example, if a unit is equipped with a DCV CO2 and an economizer sequence, the OA damper set point will react to an economizer demand even if the CO2 set point is satisfied.
 Likewise, if economizer is not available but CO2 is above set point, the OA damper will open to satisfy the CO2 set point.